andrewflincoln/BoxCo/README.md

 Clicking a box's "Unpacked" button will get rid of the box, but preserve its contents by adding them to an "Unpacked" list which can be displayed any time by clicking "See Unpacked Boxes".
 Deleting the box simply purges its data.

-Boxes and information are saved in local storage between sessions, and will populate any time the site is accessed.
+Boxes and information are saved between sessions, and will populate any time the site is accessed.
 They're kept until "Reset Boxes" is pressed.